gespel/EPSA/README.md

       ```bash
       ccmake ..
       ```
-      Then use tui to provide required pathes.
+      Then use tui to provide required pathes and toggle options.

    - via `cmake` command:
       ```bash